Callan-Rubakov Effect and Higher Charge Monopoles: Monopole Lines from Smooth Monopoles

+In the IR limit, these monopoles are well described by a monopole defect as we discussed in the previous section.
+We will be interested in spherically symmetric monopoles because 1.) they give rise to spherically symmetric boundary conditions in the IR and 2.) there is an explicit construction of their field configurations.

-A monopole is spherically symmetric if it is rotationally invariant up to a gauge transformation.
-This is equivalent to the statement that the gauge field configuration is invariant under $\vK=\vL+\vT$: an augmentation of the standard angular momentum generators $\vL=-i \vec{r}\times \vec\nabla$ by generators $\vT$ (which satisfy $[T_i,T_j]=i\epsilon_{ijk}T_k$) that generate a subgroup $SU(2)_T\subset SU(N)$ of the gauge group.
-Without loss of generality we will restrict to the case where $\vT$ is the maximal, irreducible embedding.
+A large class of smooth, spherically symmetric non-abelian monopoles can be constructed by embedding the minimal $SU(2)$ monopole into higher rank non-abelian gauge theories.
+However, this only a special class of spherically symmetric monopoles.
+More generally, a monopole is spherically symmetric if it is rotationally invariant up to a gauge transformation.
+This is equivalent to the statement that the gauge field configuration is invariant under an augmentation of the standard angular momentum generators $\vL=-i \vec{r}\times \vec\nabla$ by generators of an $SU(2)$ subgroup $\vT$ (which satisfy $[T_i,T_j]=i\epsilon_{ijk}T_k$): $\vK=\vL+\vT$.
+Without loss of generality we we will restrict to the case where $\vT$ is the maximal, irreducible embedding.